Gil100/PDF2XL/README.md

 ### Common Issues:

 **DOCX Export Problems:**
-- Word files are generated using HTML fallback if the DOCX library fails to load
+- **Fixed in v2.2.0**: Upgraded to modern DOCX library with automatic fallback
-- Files will open in Word with proper structure and RTL support
+- Files now generate as proper DOCX format that opens correctly in Microsoft Word
+- Hebrew text encoding issues have been resolved
-- If you have trouble opening the file, try opening it with Microsoft Word directly
+- If files still don't open, check that you have Microsoft Word or LibreOffice installed
-- For best results with Hebrew text, use Microsoft Word or LibreOffice
+- For troubleshooting, check browser console for detailed error messages

 **OCR Not Working:**
 - Ensure stable internet connection for initial Tesseract download